opencog/atomspace/opencog/object-atomese/README.md

 * Modernize MapLink.
 Make sure it can work with LinkValues, and so that it works like a filter link.
 * Rename MapLink to FilterMapLink or just FilterLink
+* RuleLink is the same thing as ImplicationScope
 * Change BoolValue so it can create maskes from bit-specs!?
 * Change NumberOfLink so it can convert bool masks to element numbers ??